 Entries are to be sent through their National Authority to the organiser, no later than 28 days, before the start of the meeting.
-Failure to meet this deadline may result in the driver losing any scheduled travel money.
+Failure to meet this deadline may result in the driver losing any scheduled travel money and/or paying late entry fee of 150€.